 Increasingly, a nuclear cardiac imaging procedure is the first non-invasive, diagnostic imaging procedure performed on patients with suspected heart disease.
-Following a nuclear study, patients with suspected heart disease will often be referred to more invasive diagnostic or therapeutic treatments, such as angiography, angioplasty or cardiac surgery.
+Following a nuclear study, patients with suspected heart disease will often be referred to more invasive diagnostic or therapeutic treatments.
+These treatments may include: angiography, an x-ray procedure by which catheters are inserted into an artery or vein to take pictures of blood vessels; angioplasty, a procedure by which catheters with balloon tips are used to widen narrowed arteries; or cardiac surgery.
 Given the clinical advantages of nuclear cardiac images, many payors are requiring nuclear studies prior to the more invasive and expensive diagnostic and therapeutic procedures.